+Unit 5: the Middle East

-Unit 5: Europe Unit 6: Russia
+Unit 6: Africa

 Behavior

 Your responsibility is toward yourself and your peers.
 Yourself, by conducting your behavior in a manner that allows you to learn at your optimal level.
 Your peers by not disrupting their learning environment so they can learn to the best of their ability.